pkardas/notes/books/refactoring.md

 Useful test: Ask question: what would happen if you remove a piece of data or a method, what other fields and methods would become nonsense?

 INLINE CLASS - inverse of *Extract Class*.
-Generally useful as intermediate step when performing refactoring, eg. you put all attributes in one class, just to split them later.
+Generally useful as intermediate step when performing refactoring, e.g. you put all attributes in one class, just to split them later.

 HIDE DELEGATE - Example: `person.department.manager` should be replaced with `person.manager` (additional getter hiding